bsyk/taskrunner-exercise/README.md

 | 401  | https is needed       | Use https scheme |
 | 404  | That's not a valid `runId`| Use a `runId` from a run request |

-#### `/tasks/:runId/cancel`
+#### POST `/tasks/:runId/cancel`
 This is a RPC-style endpoint to cancel a running task.
 The `runId` should be obtained from the response of the original request to run the task.
 The response will include the updated (or previous) status of the task.
-Only running tasks can be canceled, an error will be returned in a finished task is attempted to be canceled.
+Only running tasks can be canceled, an error will be returned if a finished task is attempted to be canceled.

 Sample CURL command:
 ```